-11 "Available" means the party cannot insist on an Advisor who simply doesn't have inclination, time, or availability.
+&lt;sup>10 "Available" means the party cannot insist on an Advisor who simply doesn't have inclination, time, or availability.
 Also, the Advisor cannot have institutionally conflicting roles, such as being a Title IX administrator who has an active role in the matter, or a supervisor who must monitor and implement sanctions.